logo

 Honorary Consul

 In 1938, Hudec completed another Art Deco masterpiece, the ‘Green House’, the green-tiled residence of paint industry tycoon Wu Tongwen.
 That same year, Czechoslovakia was dissolved under the Munich agreement and Hudec lost his Czechoslovak citizenship.
 He applied for a Hungarian passport and obtained it in 1941; in 1942, he was appointed Honorary Consul of Hungary in Shanghai, and used his position to save Jewish families.
-He employed Hungarian Jews in his Consulate, provided passports, and fought with the Japanese military authorities to keep former Hungarian subjects out of Shanghai’s Jewish ghetto.
-Letters, written after the war, by Jewish Hungarians expressing their gratitude to Hudec for saving them from the ghetto.
+He employed Hungarian Jews in his Consulate, provided passports, and battled with the Japanese military authorities to keep former Hungarian subjects out of Shanghai’s Jewish ghetto.
+Letters, written after the war, by Jewish Hungarians express their gratitude to Hudec for saving them from the ghetto.

-Well aware of the winds of change, Hudec and his family left China in 1947 for Europe, and in 1950 for the US.
-Hudec had been sending money from Shanghai to Switzerland, and as a result, was comfortably well off.
+Well aware of the winds of change, Hudec and his family left China in 1947 for Europe, and in 1950 for the U.S. Hudec had been sending money from Shanghai to Switzerland, and as a result, was comfortably well off.
 He spent the last years of his life in California teaching and researching one of his great interests, early Christian philosophy and culture, at the University of California at Berkeley.
 He died, of a heart attack, on October 26, 1958–40 years, to the day, after he first arrived in Shanghai.
 He is buried, according to his wishes, in the town of his birth – Banská Bystrica, Slovakia.

 Hudec never returned to Shanghai, but he is everywhere in the city he built.
 Over 28 years, the man who had arrived in Shanghai by chance designed and built over 100 buildings, more than half of which survive to this day, still as modern and cutting-edge as ever.